mohitgundal/Note-Taking-App/README.md

 - **LinkedIn**: [Mohit Gundal](https://www.linkedin.com/in/mohitbuilds/)

+## 🌟 Support

+If you like this project, don't forget to star ⭐ the repo and share it!

-## Thank you for checking out this project! 😊
+## 🙏Thank you for checking out this project! 😊
 ---

 Would you like me to help you customize this further, for example, adding badges, or writing a shorter summary?